 To stay on the safe side, start with a small amount and see how your hair responds.
 The good news is that buying coconut oil is never a bad idea: if your hair doesn’t love you apply it, you may always use it for skin or cooking.
 If you are happy with the results, go on to try out various ways to apply coconut oil.
 Here are the best uses along with the products we recommend trying.

 The most common use of coconut oil is as a hair mask.
 A coconut oil mask deeply moisturizes the locks, making them healthy, shiny, and strong.
 For a hair mask, use coconut oil that is 100% organic and unrefined.
 A good choice will be a Kopari Coconut Melt, receiving particularly favorable reviews.

 Rub some oil between your palms to warm it up and let it melt; then, apply on dry, unwashed hair from root to tip.
 Twist hair in a bun and let the mask stay in the hair for at least 40 minutes.
 Better yet, plop hair with an old t-shirt or put on a shower cap to trap heat and sleep on it overnight.
 You might need to shampoo twice to wash out the coconut oil treatment.

 It is a well-known fact now that too frequent shampooing is bad for our hair, as shampoos strip hair of natural oils that grant protection and shine.
 Thankfully, you can use coconut oil to prevent this from happening.

 Simply massage your favorite organic coconut oil into your hair from root to tips before shampooing.
-You may allow the treatment to sit in your hair for about 15 minutes before rinsing.
+You may allow this pre-poo treatment to sit in your hair for about 15 minutes before rinsing.

 #3: As a Cleanser